edgexfoundry/cd-management/generated-overviews/new-names/device-bacnet-arm64.md

 # What's in this image?

-This image contains the **ARM64 version** of the device service for connecting BACNet devices to EdgeX.
+This image contains the device service **ARM64 version** to connect Building Automation and Control Network (BACNet) devices to EdgeX

 The device BACNet service source code: <https://github.com/edgexfoundry/device-bacnet-c/issues>